valancej/documentation/_general/account/invoices.md

 ### View and download invoices
 To view your invoices on Codeship

-- As member of the owner team within your account go to _Subscription_ in the main navigation
+- As member of the owner team within your account, go to Subscription in the main navigation

-- Select _View Invoices_ link in sub navigation
+- Select _View Invoices_ link in sub-navigation

 Here, you will see the history of all previous invoices.
 All invoices can be downloaded as a PDF file.